 He doesn’t do it as much as on other occasions, but a few times Gary still does it with Tony, here’s an example:

-You don’t usually want to change topic so abruptly without at least acknowledging first what the person just said.
+You don’t usually want to change the topic so abruptly without at least acknowledging first what the person just said.

 What you said is meaningless, unworthy of my attention and I don’t give a F if you might be offended about it

-Of course you can see why that’s an issue when you want to win people over and make friends :).
+Of course, you can see why that’s an issue when you want to win people over and make friends :).

 (nodding for a few seconds and then turning to Andy) Did you hear that Andy?
 That’s what you should do too, do you have any Facebook stock?

-That way he would have acknowledged Tony, complimented him for a worthwhile contribution and gracefully moved out of the topic with a win-win social power move.
+That way he would have acknowledged Tony, complimented him for a worthwhile contribution, and gracefully moved out of the topic with a win-win social power move.

 Interruptions and Relationships

 This is so key for great relationships that I want to make one last note.